‘Oiche Eile – a night of alternative Music on St. Patrick’s Eve’

 This year as part of their annual St. Patrick’s Day gig they’re stepping things up a bit.

-In association with The Irish Cultural Centre they are bringing Delorentos and Pillow Queens over to London to play the newly refurbished venue in Hammersmith on Friday March 16th.
+In association with The Irish Cultural Centre they are bringing and over to London to play the newly refurbished venue in Hammersmith on Friday March 16th.
 London-Irish local favourites Video Blue and Tayne kick off the night’s proceedings.

 The night is called ‘Oiche Eile – a night of alternative Music on St. Patrick’s Eve’.